sonniebailey/sonniebailey.github.io/about-content.md

 Fairhaven Wealth is also a member of an alternative dispute resolution scheme.
 You can lodge complaints in the way described in the Fairhaven Wealth disclosure statement.

-## What happens if I'm not satisfied with the service after the first session?
+### What happens if I'm not satisfied with the service after the first session?

 You don't have to pay anything more than $1,000.
 It's your choice whether to have the follow-up conversation.

-## What about if I pay the initial $1,000 but have second thoughts before the first meeting?
+### What about if I pay the initial $1,000 but have second thoughts before the first meeting?

 If you give me notice of 24 hours, I will refund you in full.
 If you give notice of 12 hours, I will refund $500.

+## Conflicts of interest etc

-## Do you touch my money?
+### Do you touch my money?

 NO!!!

 I don't touch your money in any way, shape, or form.

-## Are you a fiduciary?
+### Are you a fiduciary?

 If by asking whether I'm a fiduciary, you're really asking whether my interests are aligned with yours, and that I don't let any conflicts of interest stop me from providing a service that I think is in your best interests, then yes, I'm a fiduciary.